dsanson/slides/talks/iad.md

 > is true and false together, and it is one saying.

 -   Pretty much the standard form the Liar takes throughout the tradition.
--   Popular later variants are 'All my sayings at this moment are false" and "All my sayings in this house are false'.
+-   Popular later variants are:
+    -   He who says, 'All my sayings at this moment are false,' and says nothing else in that moment.
+    -   He who says, 'All my sayings in this house are false,' and says nothing else in that house.

--   We also find Liar cycles and the Truthteller.
+-   There are also Liar cycles.
+-   Pretty much all the examples are what Kripke would call *Contingent* Liars, and the solutions are meant to be sensitive to that.

 ## Ibn ʿAdī's Solution {auto-animate=true}

 > For in entering into its totality, and declaring about the totality of which
 > it is one, the saying is a declarative about itself too, and [it becomes a declarative (*khabar*) and
 > a declared-about (*mukhbar ʿanhu*)]{.fragment  .highlight-current-green}.
 And
-> [each declarative that is posited as a declared-about, exits in this
+> [each declarative that is posited as a declared-about, exits (*yakhruj*) in this
 > condition from being a declarative]{.fragment  .highlight-current-green}.
 > [So, this saying, insofar as it is a declaring about itself, is not a
 > declarative]{.fragment  .highlight-current-green}, and [each saying that is not a declarative is neither true nor false]{.fragment  .highlight-current-green}, and [if this saying is posited as \[a